TkTech/chancy/docs/index.rst

   codebases.
 - **Transactional enqueueing** - Atomically enqueue jobs and the data they depend on in a single transaction.
+- **Performant** - Used in production environments to process millions of jobs per day.
 - **Portable** - Supports Linux, OS X, and Windows.
 - **100% open & free** - no enterprise tiers or paid features.
 Checkout
   the repo on `GitHub <https://github.com/tktech/chancy>`_.